The deadline to apply for all May Trips is November 3rd, 2014.

 Go to www.luc.edu/abiapp

-IF YOU APPLY, PLEASE MAKE SURE YOU GET A CONFIRMATION EMAIL!!!!
-IF YOU DID NOT RECIEVE ONE, WE DID NOT GET YOUR APPLICATION!
+IF YOU APPLY, PLEASE MAKE SURE YOU GET A CONFIRMATION EMAIL!

 The Guatemala Human Rights Commission/USA (GHRC) is a non-profit, grassroots, solidarity organization dedicated to promoting human rights in Guatemala and supporting communities and activists who face threats and violence.
 GHRC documents and denounces abuses, educates the international community, and advocates for policies that foster peace and justice.
 Students will travel to urban and rural area of Guatemala learning about the history of the Civil War, current economic conditions and global solidarity.
 Host Organization: GHRC.

 Through dynamic educational experiences, BorderLinks connects divided communities, raises awareness about the impact of border and immigration policies, and inspires action for social transformation.
 Since 1987, BorderLinks has been facilitating delegations in the Arizona-Sonora region and beyond the border to Chiapas, the Copper Canyon, Chicago, and Santa Barbara.
 These immersion programs offer groups the opportunity to interact with our neighbors in the U.S. and Mexico.
 Our delegations visit with individuals and organizations that provide basic assistance to migrants, create community-based alternatives, advocate for just policies, and much more.
 You will meet with people that are directly affected by current economic and immigration policies, and you’ll be given tools and resources to work for justice.

 Host Organization: BorderLinks.